leins275/leins275/README.md

 ### Hi there 👋

+I'm a software developer in ITS company and student at Peter the Great Polytechnic university.
+Here you can find my projects which I've been doing at Polytech.

 <!--
 **LanskovNV/LanskovNV** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.